-The Department of Conservation won’t let anyone take part in water-based rescues unless wearing a wetsuit.
-This is something we (Project Jonah) support.
-Looking out for each other in the field will make all the difference, create a safer working environment and better outcomes for all.
+The Department of conservation (DOC) won’t let anyone take part in water based rescues without wearing a wetsuit and appropriate environmental protection.
+This is something we (Project Jonah) uphold and take seriously.
+Looking out for each other in the field will make all the difference, create a safer working environment and better outcomes for all around.

 Blog post written by Andy Frankenschmidt for Project Jonah